integreat-io/integreat-transporter-mongodb/README.md

 #### MongoDB's \_id field

 MongoDB uses an `_id` field as the primary key for documents.
-By default, we user let MongoDB generate this field and never touch it, but if you set `idIsUnique: true` in the option, signaling that the `id` of the data items you'll send to the mongodb transporter will always be unique, we'll map the `id` to `_id` and back again.
+By default, we let MongoDB generate this field and never touch it, but if you set `idIsUnique: true` in the option, signaling that the `id` of the data items you'll send will always be unique, we'll map the `id` to `_id` and back again.

-One of the advantages of this is that, in addition to not have an extra id field, MongoDB will always create an index for `_id`, so this may speed up operations on the collection without any extra setup.
+One of the advantages of this, in addition to not have an extra id field, is that MongoDB will always create an index for `_id`, so this may speed up operations on the collection without any extra setup.

+`idIsUnique: true` may be set on the service `options` to apply to all collections, or on each endpoint, applying to the collection relevant to that endpoint.
+You are responsible for making sure the `idIsUnique` is set consistently, if more than one endpoint is dealing with the same collection, or else you'll end up with inconsistencies.

+When listening to MongoDb, you may set `idIsUnique` on the `incoming` options.
+If not set here, incoming will use whatever is set on the service `options`.
+Keep in mind that setting `idIsUnique` on endpoints will not affect incoming data, so make sure to set it on the service level when needed.

+There are also cases where one endpoint may involve more than one collection (e.g. in aggregations), and in these cases all relevant collections must adhere to `idIsUnique` being either `false` or `true`.
+It's usually a good idea to be consistent within a database anyway.

 #### Serializing and normalizing